 Artificial Intelligence in Cybersecurity

 AI tools are being used both defensively and offensively.
-Security teams apply machine learning to detect unusual patterns in network traffic.
-At the same time, attackers use AI to create more convincing phishing emails and automate malware deployment.
+Security teams apply machine learning to detect unusual patterns in network traffic, while attackers use AI to create more convincing phishing emails and automate malware deployment.

 Rise of Ransomware-as-a-Service (RaaS)